samelstob/notes/management-notes/database/oracle-cost-based-optimiser.md

 parent table and filtered on a single value using a predicate on the parent table.
-The optimiser knows that the data in the FK is skewed and knows that we are filtering on one value but it doesn't know what value the skewed FK will join to so doesn't underestimates the join cardinality.
+The optimiser knows that the data in the FK is skewed and knows that we are filtering on one value but it doesn't know what value the skewed FK will join to so underestimates the join cardinality.

 XXXSE Is this equivalent to a predicate on a lookup dimension?
 Is this why a star query transformation is useful because it allows the optimiser to know